 It’s not the holiday season until you have hung the holly!
 While holly probably evokes images of Christmastime, it’s been a popular choice for festive winter flowers for longer than that!
 People hang garlands of holiday to celebrate the festival of Saturnalia.
 Saturnalia celebrates the god of agriculture, creation, time, and the transition from winter to spring.
 A warning about holly: it is poisonous so be sure to keep it out of reach for any curious little kids and pets.

 In nature, mistletoe is considered to be a parasite since it only grows out of other trees.
 So how did it become a holiday tradition to hang the mistletoe up for smooching under?
 We don’t have an exact answer but it’s likely to be a combination of two things.
 Mistletoe and holly look very similar, with red or white berries and green leaves and mistletoe has long been seen as a symbol willing partner who is ready to smooch and kiss to a very abundant year to come.

 If you are looking for festive winter flowers that don’t fall under the red and green color scheme, look no further than the lovely and fragrant paperwhite bulb!
 These flowers begin to bloom anywhere from Thanksgiving to Christmas naturally, but can also be fairly easily forced if you want them for a specific winter holiday.
 Plus- they would be a great flower to be dried and kept through any season due to their fragrant scents.

 Looking for something a little less permanent?
-Our selection of seasonal flowers is constantly changing, and always includes the freshest, prettiest blooms.
+Our selection of winter flowers always includes the freshest, prettiest blooms.
 Whether you want to spruce up your home or send some holiday cheer to a loved one in the mail, there’s no better way to spread some Christmas Time cheer than with a seasonal Bouq.Shop All